 1) Be a graduate student in good standing in a Temple University Ph.D. program.

 2) Meet all the obligations of the student's participating department.

-3) Have three members of the Neuroscience Program on their dissertation committee.
-One of three includes the student's principal advisor.
+3) Have one memeber of the Neuroscience Program on their dissertation committee.

 4) Attend and participate in the Seminars/Journal Clubs of the Neuroscience Program for 4 semesters by enrolling for 1 credit each of 4 semesters.